marksmccann/modality/README.md

 }
 ```

-2\. **The Background Mask**: Add your own class via the 'userClass' option in the settings and add your new background styling to that, like this:
+2\. **The Background Mask**: To style the background mask, add your own class via the 'userClass' option in the settings and add your new background styling to that, like this:

 ```css
 .userClass.mm-show {